Map of the whole of Shiga Prefecture

 Kaizu Osaki is a sheer cliff jutting from the lake due to wave erosion, at the northern tip of Lake Biwa and the eastern shore of the Kaizu Bay.
 This is one of the famous beauty spots in Biwako Quasi-National Park and is also considered one of the Eight Views of Lake Biwa as "Gyomu: Kaizu-Osaki-no-Ganshou" (Dawn Fog: Kaizu Osaki Peninsula Reef).
 Osakiji Temple, which belongs to the Chisan school of the Shingon sect, is located at the edge of a cape with a cliff over the lake.
 About 800 gorgeous somei-yoshino cherry trees, ranging from over 80-year-old ones to next-generation young ones, are spread out along the Lake Biwa coast for about four kilometers.
 They are usually in full bloom from early to mid-April, so the place is famous as a spot for late-blooming cherry blossoms in the Kinki region.
 To preserve this beautiful landscape for future generations, the local Utsukushii-Makino-Sakuramori-Kai group takes the initiative in conservation activities.
 Around Kaizu Osaki, you can fully enjoy the magnificent nature of the Okubiwako area throughout the year.
 The surrounding area is also popular as a comfortable driving or cycling course.
 There is also the natural promenade "Omi Uminobe-no-Michi," which runs from the Kaizu East Exit, allowing pleasant walking. ● Tourism resources: Osakiji Temple, Somei-yoshino cherry trees, Bentenhama Beach, Natural promenade "Omi Uminobe-no-Michi" ● Eight Views of Lake Biwa "Gyomu: Kaizu-Osaki-no-Ganshou" (Dawn Fog: Kaizu Osaki Peninsula Reef) AddressTakashima City Tourism and Products Plaza 1F, 1-10-1 Asahi, Shin-Asahi-cho, Takashima City, Shiga Prefecture Website

-• Odani Castle Ruins no name
+• Odani Castle Ruins Recommended spots

 スポット画像未設定